Introduction

 comprehension!(i1 in RANGE1, COND1, ..., ik in RANGEk)

-where RANGE* are iterators (in fact, everything implementing IntoIterator
+where RANGE* are iterators (in fact, everything implementing IntoIterator)

 and each COND* is a boolean condition.
-Each RANGE
+Each RANGE and COND term can use

 the variables declared in preceeding range expressions.

-adds an additional expression that computes a value
+The macro map! adds an additional expression that computes a value

 depending on the indices: